BestTimesToVisit.com Logo

 activity

-Discover the art of traditional Lao weaving and textile design at this beautiful riverside center.
-Participate in a workshop to try your hand at weaving, or simply enjoy a leisurely stroll through the gardens and learn about sustainable practices.
+Discover the art of traditional Lao weaving and textile design at Ock Pop Tok, a beautiful riverside center.
+Participate in a workshop to try your hand at weaving, or simply enjoy a peaceful afternoon exploring the gardens and learning about sustainable practices.

 attraction